Pythobit/Python-tutorial/README.md

 # What you’ll learn
 ```
-1. From foundations to expert, learn about every major Python topic, working with Python 3.<br>
+1. From foundations to expert, learn about every major Python topic, working with Python 3.
-2. Write professional-grade Pythonic code with all the best practices and avoiding common pitfalls.<br>
+2. Write professional-grade Pythonic code with all the best practices and avoiding common pitfalls.
-3. Master Object-Oriented Programming and structure your Python programs like a professional.<br>
+3. Master Object-Oriented Programming and structure your Python programs like a professional.
-4. Swiftly understand complex topics like decorators, algorithms, and asynchronous programming in Python.<br>
+4. Swiftly understand complex topics like decorators, algorithms, and asynchronous programming in Python.
-5. Automate extracting data from websites using web scraping libraries like BeautifulSoup and Selenium.<br>
+5. Automate extracting data from websites using web scraping libraries like BeautifulSoup and Selenium.
-6. Learn how to write desktop applications with Python and Tkinter.<br>
+6. Learn how to write desktop applications with Python and Tkinter.
-7. Interact with REST APIs using Python and build a currency converter!<br>
+7. Interact with REST APIs using Python and build a currency converter!
-8. Develop a life-long love for programming with Python!<br>
+8. Develop a life-long love for programming with Python!
 ```

 ## You will:
 ```
-1. Get a broader and deeper experience in Python<br>
+1. Get a broader and deeper experience in Python
-2. Start at zero and become an expert whilst learning all about the inner workings of Python.<br>
+2. Start at zero and become an expert whilst learning all about the inner workings of Python.
-3. Learn how to write professional Python code like a professional Python developer.<br>
+3. Learn how to write professional Python code like a professional Python developer.
-4. Develop a long-lasting love for Python and programming by creating good programming habits.<br>
+4. Develop a long-lasting love for Python and programming by creating good programming habits.
-5. Explore the wider possibilities of what you can do with Python, including databases, web development and web scraping.<br>
+5. Explore the wider possibilities of what you can do with Python, including databases, web development and web scraping.
-7. Become job-ready by learning about best practices, Selenium, unit testing, and all of the major Python topics.<br>
+7. Become job-ready by learning about best practices, Selenium, unit testing, and all of the major Python topics.
 ```

 ## Are there any course requirements or prerequisites?
 ```
 1. Access to a computer with an internet connection.
-Everything else we use is publicly available and i'll guide you through getting it.<br>
+Everything else we use is publicly available and i'll guide you through getting it.
-2. There are no other requirements, besides getting started!<br><br>
+2. There are no other requirements, besides getting started!
 ```